GoodAlex223/rule_indicators/README.md

   - Present time (to check the clock module)
 - Renamed general* and spindel* variables to more appropriate
 - Added delay for modeButton interruption to avoid button rattling.
 Created varuable that handle previous currTime.
 If currTime - prev currTime >= 1 then button will change mode to next
+- Changed pins of mode button and time dot indicator.
+For easy soldering

 ## 04.02.24